Governance and Management

 Senior Leadership

-Our senior leadership reviews sustainability progress on a monthly basis.
-Our Sustainability leadership meetings are attended by the Chief Executive, the Chief Financial Officer, Executive Director for Sustainability, the Group Executive for Responsible Business and the Group Head of Sustainability.
+Our Vision 2030 and Sustainability Board reviews sustainability progress on a monthly basis.
+These are attended by the Chief Executive, the Chief Financial Officer, the Chief Operating Officer, the Executive Committee member with responsibility for sustainability, the Group Executive for Responsible Business and the Group Head of Sustainability.

 Sustainability Committee

-The Berkeley Group Sustainability Committee meets bi-monthly, chaired by the Group Head of Sustainability and attended by the sustainability teams from across the business.
+The Berkeley Group Sustainability Committee meets bi-monthly, chaired by the Group Head of Sustainability and attended by the sustainability leads from across the business.
 It operates as a forum for sharing and reviewing performance data, as well as updating and upskilling the team on new initiatives.
-The Committee also allows sustainability team members from across the business to share challenges and opportunities in embedding sustainable practice on our developments.
-Our regular meetings help to ensure that our strategy and commitments are being implemented and that issues are shared and addressed in a consistent way.
+Cross-disciplinary working groups take action in specific areas, such as embodied carbon, guided by the Group Head of Sustainability.

 Operational Sustainability Forum